Xunnamius/api-utils/README.md

 # next-utils

-This monorepo contains several utilities for working with [Vercel's Next.js][1].
+This monorepo contains several utilities for working with react and related ecosystems.

 <!-- TODO -->

-TODO: subsume next-api-glue:

-- Compat w/ Express/Koa middleware & format
-- Autoload from installed plugins
-- Add error handles/error objects/error types etc in config
+TODO

 ---